A Life of Illusion

 "A Life of Illusion" is a song written by the American singer-songwriter and multi-instrumentalist Joe Walsh and guitarist Kenny Passarelli, which became a hit and one of Walsh's most recognizable songs.
-It appears as the fifth track on Walsh's 1981 album, There Goes the Neighborhood.
-The majority of the track was originally recorded in 1973 as part of The Smoker You Drink, The Player You Get sessions.
+It appears as the fifth track on Walsh's fifth solo studio album, There Goes the Neighborhood (1981).
+The majority of the track was originally recorded in 1973 as part of The Smoker You Drink, the Player You Get sessions.

 Release

 The song was a hit in the United States, peaking at #34 on the Billboard Hot 100, and also reaching #1 on the magazine's Top Tracks chart, where his former bandmates Don Henley and Glenn Frey would also score #1 hits.